 A: No. Projects cannot be completed prior to the date of the application**.
-Applications for completed projects will not be approved. (** The date of application means the deadline date for receipt of applications by the library system.)
+Applications for completed projects will not be approved. (** The date of application means the deadline date for receipt of applications to the library system.)

 A: The minimum allocation is $2,500.
 There is no maximum, but the amounts of the aid will depend on the number of project applications received and the total funding available.

 A: Costs eligible for approval include construction or acquisition of a library building, renovation or rehabilitation of a library building, or renovation or rehabilitation of a building leased for library purposes.
 The purchase and installation of equipment and furnishings are eligible costs within the context of a construction project application for a new building, building addition or substantially renovated/rehabilitated space.
 Assistive listening devices and systems are eligible expenses.
 The purchase, installation or replacement of a library's broadband infrastructure is eligible.
 Other eligible costs include site acquisition (purchase of vacant land or an existing building to be used for library purposes), site grading of owned property in conjunction with a building project, and supervision/management of the construction, renovation, or rehabilitation.
 The purchase and installation of one or more generators is also an eligible expense.
 The program gives priority to projects that increase energy conservation, provide accommodation for computer equipment and new technologies and brings libraries into compliance with the Americans with Disabilities Act.
-Libraries and library systems are encouraged to support “green” projects that may result in buildings eligible for LEEDS certification.
+Libraries and library systems are encouraged to support "green" projects that may result in buildings eligible for LEED certification.
 Priority is also given to projects that will extend library services to people residing in geographically isolated and economically disadvantaged communities.

 A: Yes, a library or system may use the construction funds to purchase computers and equipment that will upgrade the library or system's technology capabilities—e.g., automated systems that permit library users to check out materials themselves, public access computers for a newly constructed computer lab.
 The purchase of new technologies must be within the context of a construction project for a new building, building addition, or a substantial renovation/rehabilitation project.
 Requests for new computers that are not intimately connected to a construction/rehabilitation project are not eligible for funding from this program.
 The purchase, installation or replacement of broadband infrastructure is eligible as a stand-alone project.